leonidpeskov1337/ica0002/backup_sla.md

 #Versioning and retention

+MySql Agama:

+mysqldump is done automatically every day at 23:45 UTC.
-Incremental backups are done automatically every day at 01:00.
+Incremental backups are done automatically every day at 00:15 UTC.
-Full backups are done on every Saturday at 01:00.
+Full backups are done on every Saturday at 00:00 UTC.
 First incremental backup stores difference from the last created full backup.
-Backups are retained for 28 days.
+Backups are retained for 28 days, 28 versions can be stored at the same time.
-The backups that are older than 28 days are deleted at 03:00 every Saturday.
+The backups that are older than 28 days are deleted at 01:00 UTC every Saturday.

+InfluxDB Telegraf:

+Backup of telegraf database is done automatically every day at 00:30 UTC.
+The previous dump is deleted before new one is created.

 #Usability checks